JMKangas/Telegram-weather-bot/README.md

 🌤️ Jyväskylä Weather Telegram Bot

-A simple and efficient Telegram bot built with .NET 9 Web API that provides current weather, hourly forecast, and daily average for the city of Jyväskylä, Finland.
+A simple and efficient Telegram bot built with .NET 9 Web API that provides current weather, hourly forecast, and daily average for the city of Jyväskylä, Finland into your cross-platform Telegram application.
 🚀 Features

     🔸 Get the current weather in Jyväskylä